 How & Why to do mobility training

 Mobility, or the ability to move freely and easily, impacts everything from running to getting out of bed.
 Nowadays, many people spend more time sedentary than engaging in functional activities like squatting or walking.
 This shift is evidenced by a growing population of people with pain and stiffness, and is likely to have further negative consequences as we age.
-Fortunately, mobility training can improve both balance and flexibility, and undo some of the detrimental impacts of a desk-based lifestyle.
+Fortunately, mobility training can improve your balance and flexibility, and undo some of the detrimental impacts of a desk-based lifestyle.
 In this article, we provide practical advice for incorporating this type of training into your regime.

 WHAT IS MOBILITY TRAINING?